nifunk/learning_event_triggered_control/README.md

 # Joint Learning of Event-triggered Control and Communication Policies

-This repository contains the code concerning the publication "Joint Learning of Event-triggered Control and Communication Policies" by N. Funk, D. Baumann, V. Berenz and S. Trimpe.
+This repository is the official implementation of [Joint Learning of Event-triggered Control and Communication Policies]() **TODO: insert Link of publication** by N. Funk, D. Baumann, V. Berenz and S. Trimpe.
+Additional video material depicting the performance of the trained models can accesssed [here](https://sites.google.com/view/learn-event-triggered-control).

-In this publication, we present a framework for model-free learning of event-triggered communication and control policies from data.
-Event-triggered methods are essential to realize the potential of future networked control systems, where feedback loops are closed over wireless networks, and communication thus becomes a scarce resource.
-The learning approach jointly optimizes communication and control policy, which is required since the separation principle does not hold in general for event-triggered control, and can be applied to nonlinear and high-dimensional systems, as we demonstrate in challenging simulation examples.
-Further, we show in practical experiments on a robotic system that the method is also applicable to real-world systems and present an approach towards checking the stability of joint control and communication policies represented by deep neural networks.

 ## Credits